-The future is coming… fast!
-At least when you’re talking about advances in technology, it is.
-Business Intelligence (BI) is no exception.
+The future of business intelligence is coming… fast!
+Especially when you’re talking about advances in technology, it is.
+The future of Business Intelligence (BI) is no exception.
 The introduction of BI wasn’t all that long ago for most of us, and its evolution is proceeding at a frantic pace.
 The rapid advancements are, in large part, due to the immense value BI provides.
 As game-changing use cases and success stories continue to emerge, so do new ideas for enhancements, innovations and next-level analytic functions.

 Most companies traditionally thought of business intelligence as a central data warehouse that only a select few IT experts could access.
 Gathering intelligence or reporting from the data required a request to one of those individuals.
 This once-common process is now insufficient and simply doesn’t provide the level of efficiency that competitive companies demand today.

 With the advent of BI tools, companies have improved their agility by increasing user independence from IT departments.
 Specifically, with self-service BI, business users can carry out a number of analyses and report building without reliance on the support of an IT team.
 For each role, self-service BI provides the ability to conduct applicable tasks as assigned.

 This trend is gaining so much traction that Gartner predicts citizen data scientists will surpass data scientists in the amount of advanced analysis produced by 2019.
 Citizen data scientists refer to business users that can produce their own BI output without the help of IT.
 It is becoming clear that this more than a growing trend in the future of business intelligence.

 Accessibility of BI Tools